tanguylegazon/pw-generator/README.md

 To use this generator, you can either:

 1. Access the live version at [tanguy-portfolio.com/password](https://tanguy-portfolio.com/password).
-2. Clone the repository and open the `index.html` in your web browser.
+2. Clone the repository and open `index.html` in your web browser.

 ## License and third-party licenses